 Instead, I say, “Oh, still settling.
 Some days are better than others.”

 There’s so much in the passage above—Ben Braddock’s quiet suffering, his stoicism, his desire not to impose upon other people.
 He’s an incredibly easy character to love—witty, smart, self-effacing and thoroughly decent.
 But he also has friends that I fell in love with because they loved him, too.
-The Apple-Tree Throne is suffused with generosity and compassion; there are portrays of arrogance, entitlement, and foolishness, but even those characters are treated by the author with compassion.
+The Apple-Tree Throne is suffused with generosity and compassion; there are portrayals of arrogance, entitlement, and foolishness, but even those characters are treated by the author with compassion.
 Every character is seen as human.
 Amidst pain, there is the glow of love and support.
 And the ending contains a twist which is deeply moving and beautiful, and which rings utterly true.
 This is a wonderfully immersive read, elegant and witty as well as moving.